actions/actions-runner-controller/README.md

 GitHub seems to be adding an another flag called `--ephemeral` that is race-free.
 The pull request to add it to `actions/runner` can be found at https://github.com/actions/runner/pull/660.

-`actions-runner-controller` has a feature flag to enable usign `--ephemeral` instead of `--once`.
+`actions-runner-controller` has a feature flag backend by an environment variable to enable using `--ephemeral` instead of `--once`.
+The environment variable is `RUNNER_FEATURE_FLAG_EPHEMERAL`.
+You can se it to `true` on runner containers in your runner pods to enable the feature.

-To use it, you need to build your own `actions/runner` binary built from https://github.com/actions/runner/pull/660 in the runner container image, and set the environment variable `RUNNER_FEATURE_FLAG_EPHEMERAL` to `true` on runner containers in your runner pods.
+> At the time of writing this, you need to wait until GitHub rolls out the server-side feature for `--ephemeral`, AND you need to include your own `actions/runner` binary built from https://github.com/actions/runner/pull/660 into the runner container image to test this feature.
+>

-Please see comments in [`runner/Dockerfile`](/runner/Dockerfile) for more information about how to build a custom image using your own `actions/runner` binary.
+> Please see comments in [`runner/Dockerfile`](/runner/Dockerfile) for more information about how to build a custom image using your own `actions/runner` binary.

 For example, a `RunnerSet` config with the flag enabled looks like: